-Relocation is one of the most important, vet under-used tools to correct sustainability issues.
-Failure to use this tool can lead to over-use of another tool: closure. of the original document and the process to implement the relocation could be relatively simple without opening the door to appeals and litigation.
-Adaptive management verbiage in the environmental document can facilitate the trail relocation process.
+Relocation is one of the most important, yet under-used tools to correct sustainability issues.
+Failure to use this tool can lead to over-use of another tool: closure.

 Reconstruction

 Reconstruction can be used two ways: 1) to put a trail back into the condition it was in when it was first constructed (essentially performing backlog maintenance) and 2) to upgrade the original condition by re-grading; reshaping; and adding or improving structures, signing, facilities, and segments of trail.